Skip to content

 • "Earn passive yield on dormant Bitcoin without selling

-• EarnPark highest at 15% (SEC-compliant, uses Fireblocks custody)
+• EarnPark highest at 15% APY (SEC-compliant, uses Fireblocks MPC custody, delta-neutral DeFi/CeFi strategies, daily compounding, instant withdrawals, founded 2022 with 100K+ users)

 • Flexible vs fixed-term options available